khoaguin/complete-fastapi-masterclass-udemy/README.md

 ## Branch `main`

-Contain codes from section 1 to 4 if the course
+Contain code for section 1 - 4 of the course

 ## How to run